 Lupus is a disease that makes the body fight itself.
 The immune system attacks the tissue and the organs, resulting in massive inflammation.
 For this reason, Lupus is a chronic inflammatory disease.
 There are various medical treatments available, though they’re quite inefficient and have side-effects.
-However, many people have started to use cannabis as a form of treatment for Lupus.
+However, many people have started to use cannabis as a form of treatment for Lupus such as at Cannabis Clubs in Barcelona.
 What we do know is that cannabis doesn’t leave you with long-term side-effects.

 This medical condition manifests mainly through the inflammation on the surface of the skin.
 If using cannabis can alleviate these symptoms, then the Lupus won’t be as terrifying to live with for countless people.
 However, we should see whether cannabis alleviates the symptoms and how it does that.
 From what we’ve seen, fortune smiles upon us, since cannabis does appear to be a valuable asset against Lupus.

 Lupus is particularly hard to identify, though there are a few millions of known cases around the world.
 This autoimmune disease may be caused by long-term exposure to sunlight, specific infections, or even medication.
 We know that the disease is transmitted genetically, though.
 Moreover, a cure doesn’t exist, only treatments that partially succeed in treating its symptoms.

 The reason why Lupus is so hard to diagnose is that its symptoms aren’t unique.
 It shares symptoms with countless other medical conditions.
 Though, a combination of the following symptoms raises the probability that it’s Lupus:

 - Shortness of breath

 - Joint pain

 - Skin redness or lesions that may worsen with exposure to sunlight